jphilippeplante/cloud-services/README.md

 # Required
 - Install Docker and his requirements (ex: VirtualBox).
 - (Windows) Install and use a Unix shell like Git Bash, Cygwin, Docker Tools, etc.
-- Administrator rights to run docker and docker-compose.
+- Administrator rights to run docker.

 # Usage
-Be sure that your docker-machine is up and running.
-The first start up is very long, your system needs to download the dockers images and build the custom ones with maven.
+Before launching docker-compose be sure that:
+- your docker-machine is up and running
+- edit your .env file.

 ```
 docker-compose up